 -green roofs and terraces featuring natural plantings and trees

 - 300-seat moot courtroom and event space

 - home to all of UB's clinical services and law-related centers

 - rainwater capture and re-use

 The building’s overall intent is to capture and spread as much natural light as

-Current plans call for a Leadership in Energy and Environmental Design rating of platinum—which would make UB's one of the first law schools in the country to have this status.
-The building's LEED rating will be determined by the U.S. Green Building Council, which will validate the innovative and environmentally aware techniques and materials used to create the new law center.
+The building earned a Leadership in Energy and Environmental Design rating of platinum—making UB's one of the first law schools in the country to have this status.
+The building's LEED rating was determined by the U.S. Green Building Council, which validated the innovative and environmentally aware techniques and materials used to create the new law center.